All Episodes

 Use them all.

-We have done nothing because we're fearful that the little steps we take won't be a cure all.
+We have done nothing because we're fearful that the little steps we take won't be a cure-all.

 I say you've got to start someplace.

-When he listened and he showed that compassionate face, when he told me, and I sat as close to him as I sit with you, Sean, a foot or two away, and he told me how shaken he was by the fact that some of these kids had multiple wounds and the and the rounds ripped into their limbs, tearing off part of their limbs.
+When he listened and he showed that compassionate face, when he told me, and I sat as close to him as I sit with you, Sean, a foot or two away, and he told me how shaken he was by the fact that some of these kids had multiple wounds and the rounds ripped into their limbs, tearing off part of their limbs.

 He was deeply shaken.

-And remember, we were with Eric and Don Jr., two lifelong gun advocates.
+I remember we were with Eric and Don Jr., two lifelong gun advocates.

 This can never happen again.

-Let's adopt the kid's slogan.
+Let's adopt the kid slogan.

 What we want is our children.